Lemon Butter Garlic Shrimp with Angel Hair Pasta

 The lemon adds a wonderful brightness to the dish and is a perfect complement to shrimp.
 And anything tossed in butter automatically tastes great.

-This lemon butter shrimp pasta is slightly garlicky, incredibly easy to make, and is a family favorite!
+This lemon garlic shrimp pasta is slightly garlicky, incredibly easy to make, and is a family favorite!
 This is the perfect weeknight meal because it looks incredibly fancy, but it actually takes about 15 minutes to make.
 Win!

 - Angel hair pasta